Peace Plaza and the JCCCNC Stage

 San Francisco Kendo Dojo

-San Francisco Kendo dojo has been in SF Japantown since 1957, studying the art of kendo, or the study of Japanese swordsmanship.
+San Francisco Kendo dojo has been in SF Japantown since 1957, studying the art of kendo, or Japanese swordsmanship.
 Kendo is a full contact martial art using bamboo swords with the main purpose to become a better person and citizen thru the study of the Japanese sword.
-SF Kendo dojo practices on Mondays at the Buddhist Church of SF and on Thursdays at the JCCCNC.
+SF Kendo Dojo practices on Mondays at the Buddhist Church of San Francisco and on Thursdays at the JCCCNC.
+All genders and anyone in high school or older are welcome.

 San Francisco Wushu Team